marcusoftnet/marcusoftnet.github.io/_posts/2015-11-24-using-the-scientific-method-on-our-board.md

 ---
 layout: post
-title: "Using the scientific method on our board"
+title: Using the scientific method on our board
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-11-24 15:10:47
 tags: